-CLS 242: Clinical Biochemistry II, 4(3+1)
+CLS 242: Clinical Biochemistry II, 4(3+1) Pre-requisite: CLS 233

 Course work involves a study of the metabolic activity of animal tissue and its regulation.
 Major catabolic pathways related to carbohydrates, amino acids, and fatty acids are discussed in detail.
 The study includes a look at the bio-energetic of cells.